About Digitally Empowered™

 The Light Bulb Moment that Led to Digitally Empowered™

-In 2016, Patient Empowerment Network’s Executive Director, Andrea Conners, was caring for her terminally ill mother.
+In 2016, Patient Empowerment Network’s former Executive Director, Andrea Conners, was caring for her terminally ill mother.
 The illness was intense and left Andrea’s mother feeling isolated and hopeless.
 To ease her mother’s loneliness, Andrea taught her the ins and outs of navigating the Internet and using social media.
 Armed with these new skills, her mother found comfort, gained knowledge about her illness and, at times, even found joy.

 While watching the local news one evening, Andrea saw a story about a car dealer who was partnering high school students with new car owners to learn to use their car’s technology to their advantage.
 A light bulb went off!
 “Why couldn’t we do for other cancer patients what I did for my Mom?” she asked herself. “ Why couldn’t we pair older patients with younger ‘digital natives’ to help patients become more tech-savvy, informed, self-confident, and in control of their cancer journey?”